sirmamedical/diabetes-m-addon-example/README.md

 # Diabetes:M Add-on example

-##### Not ready yet!!!
-This API is under development and production version of Diabetes:M doesn't support it yet.

 ## Introduction
 This is an example app which demonstrates how to exchange data with Diabetes:M application for Android.